The Importance of Stucco Inspection: Is it Really Necessary?

 10. Check for Post-Inspection Support:

-• Determine if the service offers follow-up support after the inspection.
-You may have questions or need advice on the next steps after receiving the inspection report.
+• Ask if the service offers follow-up help after the inspection.
+You might have questions or need guidance on what to do next after you get the report.

-• Ask questions about common issues like EIFS damage, stucco tears, or moisture intrusion to test their knowledge and ensure they’re well-versed in the field.
+• Ask about common issues like EIFS damage, stucco tears, or moisture problems to see how knowledgeable they are in this field.

 12. Look for Specialization:

-• Some inspectors may specialize in certain types of buildings or stucco systems; choosing a specialist can be beneficial, especially if your property has unique features.
+• Some inspectors focus on specific types of buildings or stucco systems.
+Choosing a specialist can be helpful, especially if your property has unique features.

-By taking the time to carefully evaluate potential stucco inspection services using these criteria, you can make an informed decision and choose a service that will provide a comprehensive assessment of your stucco’s condition.
+By carefully checking potential stucco inspection services against these points, you can make an informed informed choice that ensures a thorough look at your stucco’s condition.

-Remember, the goal is not just to find the issues, but to understand the overall health of your stucco and what steps you may need to take to maintain or improve it.
+The goal is to not just find problems but to really understand your stucco’s overall health and what you need to do to keep it in great shape.

 How to check for moisture behind stucco?
 You have to drill the wall from both sides so that you can use an electronic meter.